Understanding Contingent Status in Real Estate

 Key Takeaways on What Contingent Means in Real Estate

-When searching for a home to purchase or preparing to put your home on the market, it is essential to understand the various stages a home sale may go through before closing.
-While placing a contingent offer can still put the buyer at risk of not getting the property, it does provide a cushion of time for the buyer to sell their current home, secure financing, etc. Always consult your real estate agent before placing an offer on a home, especially one with contingencies.
+While placing a contingent offer can still put the buyer at risk of not getting the property, it does provide a cushion of time for the buyer to sell their current home, secure financing, etc. Always consult your real estate agent before placing an offer on a house, especially one with contingencies.

 Homes in outstanding locations typically won't last long, and once they are under contract, they will reflect as 'contingent.'
-If this home is one you're set on, you'll want to be sure to make the backup offer so that in the unlikely event the contract does fall through, you will have first dibs on the potential purchase.
+If this home is one you're set on, you'll want to make the backup offer so that in the unlikely event the contract does fall through, you will have first dibs on the potential purchase.

 Anyone moving to Raleigh will want to familiarize themselves with the local home-buying process here, as it differs from other cities.
 There is not as much time to mess around on whether or not you want to make an offer because the homes worth buying typically have multiple suggestions on the first day.
-This is usually a reality check for most people coming to Raleigh from different countries.